MHS Resources: Manitoba Bricks and Blocks: Manitoba Pressed Brick Company Limited

 Construction of the brick yard began in the spring of 1905 and was estimated to produce 15,000 to 20,000 bricks per day.
 All of Bradbury’s equipment was Canadian-made and the plant itself was considered to be the largest brick plant ever built in Canada.
 This brick yard was associated with what would come to be known as the Manitoba Glass Manufacturing Plant (1906) because both the brick and glass required the same copious amounts of sand that was abundant in the Beausejour area.

 The facility produced “Silica Brick” and did not require the same drying process as clay bricks because they were hardened by steam.
 The bricks were moulded using a Berg Press and were typically light grey in colour, but could be made to any custom colour.
 In fact, there were six brick colours on display at the yard site, including dark red, light red, buff, and slate.
+The letters MPBCo were imprinted in the frog.
 They were estimated to cost $12 per thousand bricks but others claimed it was equal to the imported brick brought into Winnipeg for $25 to $30 per thousand bricks.
 The company shipped its first carload of bricks to Winnipeg in late October 1905.

 Around late 1914, the firm acquired the plant of the Canadian Enamel Concrete Brick and Tile Company at Norwood.
 By 1917, capacity was reportedly raised to 40,000 bricks per ten-hour work day.
 Due to the lack of business during the First World War, the operation went silent in March 1916.
 The company was declared insolvent by Judge A. C. Galt in Court of King’s Bench on 11 January 1917.
 By then, the Manitoba Glass Company held 391 of 395 available shares in the company.
 Its assets were then liquidated in accordance with the Winding Up Act, with the process concluded in February 1921.